 The secret to great sound is in the fine tuning.
 In this article, we'll explain what an equalizer does and how to use it to dial in the sound of your car audio system.

 qualizers are hardly a new thing in car audio.
 But whether you’re a dedicated tweaker or a set-and-forgetter, adjusting the settings on an equalizer (EQ) can make your music sound even better.

-Let’s talk about using an EQ for great sound.
-My first recommendation is to have some fun setting up your EQ; this doesn’t have to be a chore.
+Regardless of your experience level, my first recommendation is to have some fun setting up your EQ.
+This doesn’t have to be a chore.
 Equalizers let you raise (boost) or lower (cut) the emphasis on certain frequencies (known as “bands”) in your music.
 They’re a great way to add some personalized touches to your system.
-Think of yourself as a music engineer, setting up your music the way you want to hear it.
+Think of yourself as a music engineer, setting up your music for an audience of one (you!).

 So, what is an EQ?

 An equalizer provides several adjustable frequency bands, which are the numbers you see that fall within 20 to 20,000 Hz (the range of perfect human hearing).
 Equalizers go far beyond simple bass and treble knobs, which are essentially a two-band EQ, so it’s a good idea to begin with all other audio settings – like treble, bass, loudness, and bass boost – set to a “flat” or “off” position.
 You might find that you don’t even need to use them after setting up your equalizer.